 If you are self-employed then this means you work for yourself, and not for an employer.
 A sole-trader is a self-employed person, but they are the sole owner of their business.

-Within three months of becoming self-employed you need to inform HMRC so they can ensure you are paying Class 2 NICs and that you fill in a self-assessment form.
+Within three months of becoming self-employed you need to inform HMRC so they can ensure that you do your self-assessment.

 Company directors are not self-employed.
 Many directors are employees of their company and will be paid as employees in the normal way.